 Business in the Community ensure that the requirements of the Regulatory Reform (Fire Safety) Order 2005 are consistently implemented through the Fire Safety Policy.
 Fire safety performance is regularly reviewed and improved where necessary by the Facilities team.
-All locations have a fire risk assessment and emergency/evacuation plans in place which is reviewed annually.
-Information on the findings of risk assessment together with the recommendation will be made available to relevant persons working in or using the premises to which the risk assessment relates.
+All

-All employees are trained in fire safety so that they know what to do in the event of a fire.
-Adequate numbers of fire wardens are trained in all our office locations.
+All employees that are contracted to work from an office are trained in fire safety so that they know what to do in the event of a fire.
+Adequate numbers of fire wardens are trained in all the office locations where we have fire safety responsibility or management.
 In the event of the fire alarm being activated, or in any other emergency situation (such as a bomb scare), all employees must leave the building(s) by the nearest available exit and assemble at the designated assembly point(s).
 The designated assembly points for each site are detailed on the fire notices posted adjacent to each alarm call point in every area of the building and on every floor.